Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Discussion

+\paragraph{Quantum Groups} {We studied a notion of entanglement entropy associated to the double-scaled algebra and its commutant.
+One of the special cases of the general entanglement entropy formula \eqref{eq:algebraic entropy}, namely when there are no matter operators \eqref{eq:entropy probability dist} is very reminiscent to a different one associated to the quantum group of the DSSYK model \cite{Belaey:2025ijg} (5.1).
+It would be interesting to relate our works since it has been noticed that there is a connection between the double-scaled algebra and the quantum group of the DSSYK model \cite{vanderHeijden:2025zkr}.}

+\paragraph{Symmetry Resolved Entanglement Entropy} {Another interesting extension of the results is to define the double-scaled algebra for the $\mathcal{N}=2$ \cite{Berkooz:2020xne,Boruch:2023bte,Aguilar-Gutierrez:2025sqh,Watanabe:2025rwp} and other U$(1)$ charged DSSYK models \cite{Berkooz:2020uly,Narayan:2023wlk,Forste:2025gng,Gubankova:2025gbx}.
+One should identify the cyclic separating state of the single $\mathcal{N}=2$ and the U$(1)$-charged DSSYKs.
+These evaluations could be useful to extend our study in the presence of conserved charges, which can be handled using different quantum correlation measures such as symmetry-resolved entanglement entropy \cite{Monkman:2023hup}.}

-\paragraph{Color Entanglement}To study multipartite entanglement measures in the DSSYK model, one also needs to consider different particle flavors since there is no spatial extend in the real time evolving system.
+\paragraph{Other Entanglement Measures}To study multipartite entanglement measures in the DSSYK model, one may need to consider different particle flavors since there is no spatial extend in the real time evolving system.
 The notion of color entanglement in \cite{Iizuka:2024die} has interesting characteristics, including a series of inequalities that are very similar to those for multipartite holographic entanglement entropy in higher dimensions.
-In the DSSYK case, we found that there are natural divisions of the system, namely particle chords which allows us to bypass conceptual problems for defining subsystems relative to a particle insertion, without having to introduce different flavored chords.
-It would be interesting to investigate color entropy in the DSSYK model based on previous works in the analogous finite $N$ SYK \cite{Iizuka:2024die}, since there are different double-scaled models in the literature with different flavors \cite{Berkooz:2024ifu,Gao:2024lem,Berkooz:2024evs,Berkooz:2024ofm}, which display phase transitions.
-In particular, it would be interesting to investigate the series of inequalities developed by \cite{Iizuka:2024die} in DSSYK-type of models with more flavors, and study if there is a holographic interpretation for the inequalities in the corresponding bulk dual theory.
+In the DSSYK case, we found that matter chords allow us to bypass conceptual problems for defining entanglement entropy based on the double-scaled algebra, without having to introduce chords of different flavors.
+It would be worth to investigate color entropy in the DSSYK model based on previous works in the analogous finite $N$ SYK \cite{Iizuka:2024die}, since there are different double-scaled models in the literature with different flavors \cite{Berkooz:2024ifu,Gao:2024lem,Berkooz:2024evs,Berkooz:2024ofm}, which display phase transitions.
+In particular, it would be interesting to investigate the series of inequalities developed by \cite{Iizuka:2024die} in DSSYK-type of models with more flavors, and study if there is a geometric interpretation for the inequalities in the corresponding bulk dual theory.

+Another approach is to consider entropy differences between states in a time-band \cite{Jensen:2024dnl}, which may be associated with entanglement in spatial subregions in \cite{Mertens:2025rpa}.
+It would be interesting to extend our study of entanglement entropy between algebras based on the framework in \cite{Jensen:2024dnl}.